snotskie/ttrpg/md/index.md

 <!-- _class: guide -->

 - **🎧 Headline:** Performing music on stage, in a garage with your band, moving in sync with the beat. *E.g. for a battle of the bands style setting.*
 - **🦠 Host:** Drawing on the power of your symbiote to push beyond your normal capabilities.
-Whenever you would fail a Check or lose a Contest while using this Stat, protect yourself for $+dc2$.
+Whenever you would fail a Check or lose a Contest while using this Stat, receive $+dc2$ in aid.
 There may be consequences. *E.g. for an alien paranormal suspense style setting.*

 Or you might create a Stat to represent how characters relate to a unique obstacle of the setting: